Icelk/kvarn/extensions.md

 # Package
 > *I know the name is a stretch*
 Here, you can define headers to add to the final response.
+These headers are not cached, but applied every time.
+You can therefore compare things like other headers and version from request.

 **ToDo**: Can cookies be handled here?
 No, they should be added when making the `::http::Response` Default `Referer` header is part of the `Options` struct?